chain-ml/council-writing-assistant/docs/4_controller.md

 Only give instructions to relevant chains.
 You can decide to invoke the same chain multiple times, with different instructions.
 Provide chain instructions that are relevant towards completing your TASK.
+If the ARTICLE has fewer than 1500 words, give instructions to expand relevant sections.
 You will also give each chain invocation a score out of 10, so that their execution can be prioritized.

 ## CHAINS (provided as a list of chain names and descriptions)